-njoyable; some excellent crowds with 11 or 12 congregations represented.
-We are happy to report that F. H. Lichapa, Namphungo church, Namlenga Mis Bro.
-Homer King was able to attend every service. sion, P. O. Mikolongwe, Malawi, Africa, April 4-Witthe Southwest congregation at Bakersfield continues pleasure I inform you that work of preaching the gospet to move forward.
-Recently, we have had 2 restora-here is going on well.
-May I remind you that I am poor tions, I confession and 1 baptism.
-Right now, we are in just as you knew me to be; therefore, with the love the meeting at 64th St. Sacramento.
-To date we are gratified with the good crowds.
+Paul O. Nichols, 1400 Adena St., Bakersfield, Calif., \$3306.-The meeting at Stockton, Mar.
+26-April 4, was shipyable; some excellent crowds with II or 12 confregations represented.
+We are happy to report that Bro.
+Homer King was able to attend every service.
+The Southwest congregation at Bakersfield continues to move forward.
+Recently, we have had 2 restorations, 1 confession and 1 baptism.
+Right now, we are in a meeting at 64th St., Sacramento.
+To date, we are gratified with the good crowds.
 May 28-30, we are having a special weekend meeting at Bakersfield.
-Come,
+Come, he with us.

-C. A Smith, 1312 Alpine, Andrews, Tex., April 15- The work here is moving along in a commendable way.
+The work here is moving along in a commendable way.
 Attendance and interest are on the upward trend.
-April 11, I had the privilege of preaching for the brethen at Clements St., Odessa, Tex.
+April 11.
+I had the privilege of preaching for the brethen at Clements St., Odessa, Tex.
 They have grown considerably in number and in spirit.
 We heard Bro.
 Benny Cryer recently in Odessa, also; this proved to be a real treat.
 He has improved a great deal through the years since I last heard him.
 The OPA is a great asset to all who read it.
 We solicit the prayers of our brethren as we go onward for the Master.
 Love to all.

-Gene D. Hopkins, 1551 N. Irvington, Tulsa, Okla. corner of So.
+Gene D. Hopkins, 1551 N. Irvington, Tulsa, Okla.
+74115, April 12-The congregation here located on the corner of So.
 141st E. Ave. and E. 11th St. (Hwy.
-66) invite all to attend this meeting conducted by Bro.
+66) will have a series of meetings, May 16-23, week days, 1:30 P.M.; Lord's Day, 10:30 A.M. and 7:00 P.M.
+We invite all to attend this meeting conducted by Bro.
 Ronny Wade.
 Mar.
-28, we had one baptized and one restored; we are very thankful for this.
+28, we had one baptized and one jestored; we are very thankful for this.
 We were sorry to hear of Bro.
 Paul Mackey's illness.
 Wife and I consider him one of our dearest friends.
 I would like to see the OPA in volumes and see the tracts put out by the brethren.

-Donald Brittain, 1009 Republic St., Ardmore, Okla., pril 15-The church here continues to get along fine, th peace and good-will abiding.
+Donald Brittain, 1009 Republic St., Ardmore, Okla., April 15-The church here continues to get along fine, with peace and good-will abiding.
 We are fortunate in having several young men who are willing and able to take an active part.
 On Wednesday nights, we have charge of the services.
 Since there are 4 of us willing to make talks, we each have one night a month.
-We in number, and meeting in Sister Singleton's home.
-We believe this is very good, both in gaining confidence are badly in need of someone to do personal work, but and experience, and in letting the young members feel financially unable to support a preacher.
-We desire the prayers of the faithful.
-Here are 4 subs.
+We believe this is very good, both in gaining confidence and experience, and in letting the young members feel we have a part in the Lord's work.
+We had both Bro.
+Johnny Elmore and Bro.
+Richard Nichols preach for us this last month.
+Please pray for us.